|

 4. What about Raki, wine, and liquor?

-The consumption of wine and liquor in Turkey is steadily increasing as the country becomes more exposed to unfamiliar cultures.
+The consumption of wine and liquor in Turkey is steadily increasing as the country becomes more exposed to different cultures.

 Though beer remains the most popular alcoholic beverage in Turkey, wine and other spirits are becoming increasingly accessible.